boilthesea/forllm/README.md

 This project is under active development.
 Future plans include:

+*   [x] Chained tagging @Persona1:@Persona2, persona1 replies to you, persona2 replies to persona1.
 *   [ ] Better Firefox support.
 *   [ ] Tripane overhaul, there's much to do to fully realize the potential.
 *   [ ] Improved persona generation (functions, but needs refining).